 There is no shortage of demands on the UK’s rail operators.
 There is an expectation that franchises should deliver a better level of service while spending less, despite rapidly increasing passenger numbers and the sometimes-creaking infrastructure.
-So while projects such as CrossRail have seen significant expenditure, existing lines need to find greater efficiencies and cost savings to allow operators to hit their contractual targets.
+So, while projects like CrossRail have seen significant expenditure, existing lines need to find greater efficiencies and cost savings to allow operators to hit their contractual targets.

 Train operators take on a franchise and commit to certain service levels for a fixed fee.
 In some cases, operators have found the task impossible, with some stripped of their franchise and others giving up on their own accord having found profitability almost impossible to achieve.

-Against this background, it’s essential that the rail industry takes advantage of any opportunities to achieve efficiencies, and one avenue is around MRO procurement.
-Research by RS shows that the price of MRO products only reflects a third of the total cost.
+Against this background, it’s essential that the rail industry takes advantage of any opportunities to achieve efficiencies, and one avenue is around the Indirect Procurement category of Industrial supplies for Maintenance, Repair & Operations (MRO).
+Research by RS Components shows that the price of MRO products only reflects a third of the total cost.
 When you take into account the time taken to place an order, holding stock, depreciation and other factors, the cost is actually three times that of the visible product price.

 As such, it’s important to look at the ways in which rail firms can reduce inefficiency in the MRO process as they look to hit their targets.
-The secret to getting your strategy correct is working with the right suppliers, according to Keith Johnson, Industry Sector Manager, RS.
-“Good MRO strategy is about controlling costs, consolidating suppliers and consolidating your supply base,” he explains.
-“In order to achieve this you first need to understand how much you are actually spending on MRO, and then align the various areas of your business so that there is one clear strategy.
+The secret to getting your strategy correct is working with the right suppliers, according to Tim Sharpe, Industry Sector Manager, RS Components.
+“Good MRO strategy is about controlling costs and consolidating suppliers and your supply base,” he explains.
+“In order to achieve this, you first need to understand how much you are actually spending on MRO, and then align the various areas of your business so that there is one clear strategy.

-“One of the massive risks in MRO is ‘maverick’ spend,” says Helen Alder, Head of Knowledge and Product Development at the Chartered Institute of Procurement and Supply.
+“One of the massive risks in MRO is ‘maverick’ spend,” says Helen Alder, Head of Knowledge at the Chartered Institute of Procurement and Supply (CIPS).
 “There’s the chance that buying parts from a non-approved supplier will cost more, and possibly take longer to source, but the biggest issue is the quality of the parts.
 It’s not unknown for engineers or other employees to search the internet and buy parts that turn out to be counterfeit, or that don’t meet the required quality levels.

 “Similar to consumers, there are people who will look up items online, see a ‘too good to be true’ price and not consider the possibility that it’s counterfeit.
 The only way to avoid this is to work with trusted, pre-qualified suppliers that can prove the quality of everything they sell.”

-"There's no excuse to not have a centralised list for regular MRO parts"Helen Alder, Head of Knowledge, CIPS
+"There's no excuse to not have a centralised list for regular MRO parts"Helen Alder, Head of Knowledge, Chartered Institute of Procurement & Supply

 “It’s important that your procurement team works with engineers to identify what should be on this central list, and then once they put contracts with suppliers in place they need to implement a system that makes it quick and easy for the end user to implement.”

-"You need to be able to trust your supplier and work with them to help improve the entire MRO process"Keith Johnson, Industry Sector Manager, RS
+"You need to be able to trust your supplier and work with them to help improve the entire MRO process"Tim Sharpe, Industry Sector Manager, RS Components

 Another area that suppliers can help rail companies with is stockholding.
 Many companies are still in the habit of hoarding MRO parts in their own warehouses, which costs money in terms of tying up working capital, space, and then the distribution of these parts to engineers.
 “I think there is an opportunity to sit down and think about whether you really need all the stock you hold.
 Clearly, if something is a critical part that will need to be replaced immediately if something goes wrong, it may need to be housed on site but for most equipment it might be that next-day delivery, from someone like RS, works perfectly.
 By identifying these items it’s possible to free up warehouse space and working capital by letting your supplier hold the stock.”